 What is the value of teaching geology in grade 5 and astronomy in grade 2?
-Addition in grade 1 and subtraction in grade 2 makes sense, but addition and subtraction are found hand in hand.
-Some kids come into school reading chapter books, some are struggling well into elementary school.
-Kids are vastly different in aptitudes.
+Addition in grade 1 and subtraction in grade 2 makes sense, but addition and subtraction are usually needed at the same time.

-In a homeschool scenario, with our one to thirteen children, we simply engage our kids where our children are at.
+In a homeschool scenario, with our four children, we simply engage our kids where our children are at.

 Sure, there are differences in maturity.
 Sure, there are differences in comprehension.
 Sure, there are differences in thinking approaches.
 And aptitudes and interests.

 But there just is no average kid in an average grade.
 Anywhere.
 And since you have only made four (like us), or three or two or thirteen…you only have to learn your kids and engage your kids.

 Grades might be an effective strategy in teaching many kids at one time if all kids were average.
 But there ain’t no average kid…no average people.

 How does my husband homeschool more than one grade?